 SHarED (Supporting high impact users to Emergency Departments) is a project put forward by Dr Becky Thorpe and the team at University Hospitals Bristol.
 The initiative has been running there for five years and has achieved great success in reducing attendances to the Emergency Department (ED), as well as supporting users to seek healthcare and support in a more appropriate way.
 Through multi-agency case management of those who attend ED more than 20 times per year there has been an 80% reduction in attendances and a 30% reduction in all patients with mental health problems.
 The financial savings from attendance and admission tariffs associated with the service are £900k per year.
 A Project Steering Board has been created and all acute Trusts in the region are invited to join this improvement work.
 Find out more.

-The perinatal care bundle has been developed in collaboration between University Hospitals Bristol NHS Foundation Trust (UHB) and Great Western Hospitals NHS Foundation Trust (GWH), following the merger of two Evidence Into Practice applications both aimed at proactively managing the risk of brain injury and death in preterm babies.
+PERIPrem (Perinatal Excellence in Reducing Injury in Premature birth) has been developed in collaboration between University Hospitals Bristol NHS Foundation Trust (UHB) and Great Western Hospitals NHS Foundation Trust (GWH), following the merger of two Evidence Into Practice applications both aimed at proactively managing the risk of brain injury and death in preterm babies.
 It was put forward by Reader in Neonatology Karen Luyt and Consultant Paediatrician & Neonatologist Sarah Bates.
 Reducing newborn brain injury is highlighted as a priority in The NHS long term plan.
 Currently, the NHS is not on track to meet the target reductions of 25% by 2020, and 50% by 2025.
 The West of England AHSN hopes to engage every maternity and neonatal unit and parent groups in the region to co-design, produce and test the bundle to improve outcomes for preterm babies born before 32 weeks gestation.
+Find out more

 The Evidence into Practice Challenge 2019 has now closed, however we are always interested in hearing about, and supporting, evidence based practice.
 If you have an idea or example of clinical practice that needs support get in touch at: email@example.com